ghacks Technology News

 Back in 2007 I looked at two Firefox add-ons to prepare websites before printing them.
 Preparing in this case meant to remove unnecessary elements like advertisement, chat boxes or sidebar links from the page to save printer ink and get only the relevant information on a printed page (see best way to print websites).

 Whenever you want to print a page you can right-click on the page and select to start Hack the Web.
+Another option that you have is to display the button of the extension in a toolbar to activate it with a click on it instead.

 start hack the web

-You will notice then that you page elements are highlighted with a red border when you move the mouse cursor over them.
+You will notice then that page elements are highlighted with a red border when you move the mouse cursor over them.

 print websites